maukaim/Bulo-Project/README.md

 # What comes next?

 **We are preparing Bulo BETA !**
+Mac OS and Windows App will be available.
+UI & Standalone Embedded version for now.

-The features list for BETA version is still to be fixed.
+The features list for BETA version is not yet fixed.
 We will update this section once ready.

-For a full picture, see the [Projects](https://github.com/maukaim/Bulo-Project/projects) or the [Issues](https://github.com/maukaim/Bulo-Project/issues) tabs in Github.
+For a full picture of what's comming soon, see the [Projects](https://github.com/maukaim/Bulo-Project/projects) or the [Issues](https://github.com/maukaim/Bulo-Project/issues) tabs in Github to have an idea.